BarbaraVit8/Atividade4-/README.md

 ## Enunciado do Exercício

-Faça um Programa que peça as 4 notas bimestrais e mostre a média.
+Faça um Programa que peça as 4 notas bimestrais e mostre a média